joobinjones/reviewtrackers-challenge/README.md

 - open one terminal in the directory and run <code>yarn start</code>.
 Leave the server running.
 - open another terminal in the directory and run <code>yarn test</code>

+## Side note regarding the username in the app

+I am Jane Appleseed.
+You are Jane Appleseed.
+We are all Jane Appleseed.

 # What I could have done better

 ## Tests